This eFOCUS is sent to those who have expressed an interest in what is

 residents, local businesses and voluntary agencies where we can, to

 pursue issues to make Ashley better.
-Please let me or Waliur know if you
+Please let Waliur or I know if you

 do not want to receive emails from us.